ike091/multiple-clusters/notes.md

 ### perfSONAR
 * Used `/etc/hosts` to simulate DNS records
 * Ran `perfsonar-testpoint` on one cluster, and `perfsonar-checker` on the other
-* Repeated the other way around
+* Repeated both ways

+No added latency:
+* See `multiple-clusters/logs/perfsonar-output-1.log`, and `multiple-clusters/logs/perfsonar-output-2.log`

+50ms added latency:
-* See `multiple-clusters/logs` for results
+* See `multiple-clusters/logs/perfsonar-50ms-1.log`, and `multiple-clusters/logs/perfsonar-50ms-2.log`